coins-docs/coins-global-api-docs/faqs/market_data_only.md

 ## RESTful API

-On the RESTful API, these are the endpoints you can request on `data-api.binance.vision`:
+On the RESTful API, these are the endpoints you can request on `data-api.coins.vision`:

 * [GET /api/v3/aggTrades](../rest-api.md#compressedaggregate-trades-list)
 * [GET /api/v3/avgPrice](../rest-api.md#current-average-price)